hashicorp/terraform-provider-vsphere/website/docs/r/distributed_port_group.html.markdown

 ## Importing

-An existing port group can be [imported][docs-import] into this resource via the path to the port group, via the following command:
+An existing port group can be [imported][docs-import] into this resource using the managed object id of the port group, via the following command:

 [docs-import]: https://www.terraform.io/docs/import/index.html

 ```
-terraform import vsphere_distributed_port_group.pg /dc1/network/pg
+terraform import vsphere_distributed_port_group.pg dvportgroup-67
 ```

-The above would import the port group named `pg` that is located in the `dc1` datacenter.
+The above would import the port group named `pg` with managed object id `dvportgroup-67`.